Standard (Indian automobile): Gazel

-The new Gazel continued in production in this guise until 1974, when a modified version took over.
-The updated model (Mark II) received a 'standard' bonnet, hinged at the rear, instead of the forward lifting front end inherited from the Herald.
-This move was most likely because the normal Herald bonnets popping open on either or both sides during running was a common occurrence, especially on rough roads.
-This, however, resulted in making the body heavier due to the additional reinforcement needed on the front panel due to the bonnet modification.
+The Gazel continued in production in until 1974 when the updated Mark II model was introduced.
+The car received a 'standard' bonnet, hinged at the rear, instead of the forward lifting front end that dated back to the Herald.
+This was likely due to the bonnets opening on either or both sides, especially on rough roads.
+The change increased the weight of the car due to the additional reinforcement needed on the front panel due to the new bonnet.

-The Gazel was also built in small numbers with estate bodywork, the estate featuring a fiberglass tail-gate but with the saloon rear windscreen.
-Production of the Gazel ended in 1979 although another twelve cars were built in the 1980s, with a final, single car finished in 1983.
-It was not until the mid-1980s that Standard went into car production again, with the Standard 2000, a hand-me-down Rover SD1 with a local engine transplant.
+A small number of estate versions were produced.
+These cars featured a fiberglass tail-gate that utilised the rear windscreen of the saloon.

+Production of the model ended in 1979, however twelve additional cars were built in the 1980s.
+The end of the line was a single car built in 1983.
+There was an interregnum of car production until the Rover SD1 based Standard 2000.

 Standard 2000

 From 1985 to 1988 the company manufactured the Standard 2000, a version of the Rover SD1 powered by a 2061 cc Standard four-cylinder engine borrowed from an old Standard Vanguard model (as also used in the Standard 20 commercial vehicle).
 Power was a mere 83 hp at 4,250 rpm.
 With a kerb weight of 1335 kg and a four-speed manual transmission (it, too, from the Standard 20), top speed was a lowly 145 km/h.
 Standard had not been able to acquire a licence for the Rover SD1's more modern engines and thus had to rely on their existing technology.
 The 2000 featured higher ground clearance for the Indian market; but low quality, high price, and low performance combined to end the car after only about three years.
 Hopes had been high, with the Ministry of Industry claiming that the 2000 would be successful enough that the black market price of imported luxury cars would go down.

-Production capacity was 4000 per year but such numbers were never achieved.
-Standard only built 11 cars in 1985 but 1,557 cars were finished in 1986.
+Production capacity was 4,000 per year, but this was never realised.
+Standard built only 11 cars in 1985 but 1,557 cars were finished in 1986.

-To top it all, a supposedly false claim about the fuel average of the car attributed to the company from the then Government caused an inquiry and resulted in the company getting into long-winded legal tangles.
-India had recently introduced fuel-efficiency standards, which Standard Motors were unable to meet.
-The situation eventually led to the factory being shut down for many years until the property was auctioned off and thereafter completely torn down.
-Most, if not all, of the Rover SD1 parts were bought up by a British classic car parts specialist supplier named Rimmer Brothers in 2006 and shipped back to Britain.
+The fuel efficiency claimed by the company which showed that it was in line with the then recently introduced fuel-efficiency standards were shown to be false.
+This led to a government inquiry and issues for the company.
+As a result production ceased and the factory was closed.
+The disused factory sat dormant for years until the property was sold and the factory torn down.
+The majority of Rover SD1 parts were purchased in 2006 by Rimmer Brothers, a British classic vehicle parts company in the UK.